DannyBen/runfile/README.md

 them, or use the new `helpers` directive to define functions that will be available to all actions.

+### Code outside of actions should be inside `helpers`

+If your runfiles include other ruby code, especially `def method`, you should now use the new `helpers` block and tuck this code inside it.

 ### No more need for `trap(:INT)`

-If your old runfiles trap the `Interrupt` signal, there i no longer a need to do so, as it is trapped by default.
+If your old runfiles trap the `Interrupt` signal, there is no longer a need to do so, as it is trapped by default.

 ### Colsole is included